wookayin/tensorflow-talk-debugging/slides/main.md

 ---

 ## `tf.Assert`: Examples

-Another good alternative: store all the created assertion operations into a collection, (merge them into a single op), and explicitly evaluate them using `Session.run()`
+Another good way: store all the created assertion operations into a collection, (merge them into a single op), and explicitly evaluate them using `Session.run()`